luis-troccoli/luis-troccoli/README.md

 # 💫 About Me:
-Full-Stack Developer with almost 10 years experience and a strong focus on Cloud Computing and UX/UI Design.
+I'm a Full-Stack Developer with almost 10 years experience and a strong focus on Cloud Computing and UX/UI Design.

 # 💻 Tech Stack: